tdt17/tdtlists/README.md

 [![Build Status](https://snap-ci.com/tdt17/tdtlists/branch/master/build_image)](https://snap-ci.com/tdt17/tdtlists/branch/master)

-The app is developed for sharing and collaborating of lists.
+The app is developed to share and collaborate on all sorts of lists.

 ## Development